 What if I acquire a disability after graduation?
 Do I still have to repay my loans?

-If you become disabled or impaired after graduation and you’re repaying federal tuition assistance, you might be eligible for a total and permanent disability (TPD) discharge.
+If you become totally and permanently disabled or impaired after graduation and you’re repaying federal tuition assistance, you might be eligible for a total and permanent disability (TPD) discharge.
 A TPD discharge applies to the following federal loans:

 - Direct Loans.